ProblemSetters/coderepo-java-angular-banking-app/README.md

 #### Features

 - **Reordering Beneficiaries:** Users can drag and drop a beneficiary row to reorder it within the list.
-- **Visual Feedback:** During the drag operation, the row being dragged changes its background color, providing a visual cue that it is being moved.
 - **Dark Mode Support:** The directive is compatible with both light and dark modes, ensuring consistent behavior and appearance.

 #### Implementation Details